saucelabs/elemental-next/frontend/tips/33-css-vs-xpath-2/_ruby.md

----
-hide_table_of_contents: true
-publish_date: 2014-01-14
-last_update:
-  date: 2023-03-15
-level: 2
-language: ruby
----

-## A Solution

-To get a real taste of what the performance difference is between CSS and XPath, we will need to dig deeper.
-We'll do that by running everything from a local machine while using a performance benchmarking utility.
-We'll also want to focus on a specific Selenium action rather than the entire test run, and run things numerous times.

 ## Example

 For this example, I set up a local Windows XP virtual machine.
 This was quick work thanks to the images made available